godlikepanos/anki-3d-engine/Docs/CodeStyle.md

 Always place the **condition of a conditional ternary operator** inside parenthesis.

 	a =  b  ?
 1 : 0;   // NO
 	a = (b) ?
 1 : 0; // YES

-GLSL rules
+HLSL rules
 ==========

-Same rules as in C++ (when applicable) with one exception: You **can use `structs`** in GLSL because there is no other way.
+Same rules as in C++ (when applicable) with one exception: You should **use `struct` instead of `class`** for user defined types.

-Code formatting in C++ & GLSL
+Code formatting in C++ & HLSL
 =============================

 clang-format deals with code formatting.
-To format all the C++ and GLSL files in the source tree type the following in a terminal:
+To format all the C++ and HLSL files in the source tree type the following in a terminal:

 	$ cd /path/to/anki
-	$ ./Tools/FormatSource.sh
+	$ python ./Tools/FormatSource.py

-If you need to format on Windows do the same from a WSL terminal.

 Code formatting in python
 =========================